Starting as a self-employed home care professional

 Find clients or principals.
 Making a marketing plan can help.
 For example, you can find private individuals and care institutions through your own network and through online platforms where supply and demand come together.
 Or use an intermediary agency if you find it difficult to recruit clients.

-As an entrepreneur, you also regulate your general terms and conditions and insurance.
-This prevents hassles and reduces entrepreneurial risks.
+As an entrepreneur, also arrange your general terms and conditions and insurance.
+This prevents hassle and reduces entrepreneurial risks.
 It is also a legal requirement to keep your business records.
 Read more about administration and bookkeeping here.